Singel

 Stalls of the Bloemenmarkt (flower market) floating in the Singel.

 The Ronde Lutherse Kerk ("Round Lutheran Church").

 The Munttoren seen from the Singel, postcard from 1900.

 The Singel Bridge at the Paleisstraat in Amsterdam, painting by Breitner, c.
 1897.

 A bird's eye view of Amsterdam circa 1544, encircled by the Singel (right side), woodcut by Cornelis Anthonisz.

 The Singel (/nl/) is one of the canals of Amsterdam.
 The Singel encircled Amsterdam in the Middle Ages, serving as a moat around the city until 1585, when Amsterdam expanded beyond the Singel.
 The canal runs from the IJ bay, near the Central Station, to the Muntplein square, where it meets the Amstel river.
 It is now the inner-most canal in Amsterdam's semicircular ring of canals.

 The canal should not be confused with the Singelgracht, which became the outer limit of the city during the Dutch Golden Age in the 17th century.
 Other Dutch towns also have ring-shaped canals named Singel.
 The name is related to the Dutch word omsingelen, "to surround", and comes ultimately from Latin cingulum, meaning "belt".

 Locations along the Singel

 Amsterdam's famous flower market, Bloemenmarkt, is located along the Singel between Koningsplein and Muntplein squares.
-The market stalls are actually boats floating in the canal.
+The market stalls are actually barges floating in the canal.

 Part of the Singel has developed into a red-light district, with prostitutes offering their services from behind red-lit windows.
 The area, known as the Singelgebied, is located near Lijnbaanssteeg and Oude Nieuwstraat.

 Yab Yum, one of Amsterdam's most exclusive brothels until closed by the local authority in January 2008, was located at Singel 295.

 The Singel is lined by many beautiful, richly decorated canal houses built during the Dutch Golden Age.
 Notable buildings along the canal include: